iochia02/CAOS_project/README.md

 **N.B.
 Remember to put the correct directory for your FreeRTOS folder in the Makefile**

 ## What's next
-We still need to implement uart.
-Now the uart is working because we're using the uart already implemented for the mps2 board, but that doesn't model our machine 😢.
+We still need to write the documentation 😢.